Nicaragua at a glance

 On this page

-Despite recent macroeconomic stability, Nicaragua remains one of the poorest countries in Latin America and access to basic services is a daily challenge for many, especially farmers and indigenous people.
+Nicaragua is one of the poorest countries in Latin America and access to basic services is a daily challenge for many, especially farmers and indigenous people.
+The political and social context of Nicaragua in particular and the region in general imply a series of challenges.

 In rural areas donkeys and mules are used in agriculture and in urban areas horses are used for transporting people and goods by cart.
 Some of the main welfare issues they face are poor body condition, heat stress, tick infection, abnormal eye conditions, inability to walk normally and untreated injury or disease.